priymavani/APIs/linkedin_API/README.md

 - Provides clear and concise examples for API requests.
 - Follows REST principles for route naming and actions.
 - Includes external links for additional resources.

-### Areas for Improvement
-- Add authentication and authorization details for securing routes.
-- Include pagination and filtering options for fetching resources like posts and connections.
-- Expand examples for more complex workflows (e.g., managing connections or messaging).

 ---